 LDP operation is driven by message exchanges between peers.
 Potential peers, also known as neighbors, that are directly connected to each other over a point-to-point or LAN interface are automatically discovered via hello messages multicast to a well-known UDP port.
 The protocol also allows for discovery of remote peers using targeted hello messages.
-In that case, unicast UDP hello messages are sent to the remote neighbor address and may travel through multiple hops to reach the peer.1 Either way, once a potential peer is discovered, a TCP connection is established to it and an LDP session is set up.
-If a pair of peers are directly connected over more than one interface, although LDP hellos are exchanged on all those interfaces, there is only one LDP session between them.
+In that case, unicast UDP hello messages are sent to the remote neighbor address and may travel through multiple hops to reach the peer.2 Either way, once a potential peer is discovered, a TCP connection is established to it and an LDP session is set up.
+If a pair of peers is directly connected over more than one interface, although LDP hellos are exchanged on all those interfaces, there is only one LDP session between them.
 At session initialization time, the peers exchange information regarding the features and mode of operation they support.
-After session setup, the peers exchange information regarding the binding between labels and FECs over the TCP connection.
-The use of TCP ensures reliable delivery of the information and allows for incremental updates, rather than periodic refreshes.
-LDP uses the regular receipt of protocol messages to monitor the health of the session.
-In the absence of any new information that needs to be communicated between the peers, keepalive messages are sent.
+After session setup, the peers exchange information regarding the binding between labels and

-1 One case in which targeted hello messages are used is the case of LDP over RSVP tunneling, which is discussed in Section 1.3.2.3 of this chapter.
+2 One case in which targeted hello messages are used is the case of LDP over RSVP tunneling, which is discussed in Section 1.3.2.3 of this chapter.